-We have staff available in camp every weekend, they will be glad to give you a tour of the property or showcase your Troop's summer campsite.
+We have staff available in camp every weekend, they will be glad to give you a tour of the property and discuss the Cub Scout summer overnight camp experience.
 Email hsr@dmvc.org if you want to schedule a tour.